 Geospatial information provides the digital connection between a place, its people and their activities, and is used to illustrate what is happening - where, how and why.
 It is also used to model and portray the impact of the past, the present and likely future scenarios.
-The 2030 Agenda for Sustainable Development and its seventeen goals are highly dependent on geospatial information and enabling technologies as the primary data and tools for relating people to their location and place, and to measure 'where' progress is, or is not, being made, particularly at 'disaggregated' sub-national and local levels.
+The 2030 Agenda for Sustainable Development and its seventeen goals are highly dependent on geospatial information and enabling technologies as the primary data and tools for relating people to their place, and to measure 'where' progress is, or is not, being made, particularly at 'disaggregated' sub-national and local levels.
 The 2030 Agenda specifically demands the need for new data acquisition and integration approaches, including to exploit the contribution to be made by geospatial information and earth observations.

 The sixth expert meeting of the Working Group on Geospatial Information of the Inter-agency and Expert Group on Sustainable Development Goals Indicators was hosted by Instituto Nacional de Estadística y Geografía (INEGI).
 24 participants participated in the meeting held at INEGI's headquarters in México City, México and another 11 participated remotely.
 Of these 24 participants, 18 were expert representatives from 7 Member States.